wildmountainfarms/solarthing/README.md

 After learning perl for a day.
 I went straight back to Java, which I am more familiar with.

 ### TODO
-* Add better logging with timestamps
-* Create a PacketHandler that saves json data to a file location that can be easily accessed using a Apache web server
 * Figure out how to use https://emoncms.org/ to graph data
+    * Or maybe use dashboard software such as Grafana
 * Implement Outback FlexNet DC Packets
-* Add field to MX Status Packet to indicate whether it supports dailyAH and field to indicate the version of the MX or if it is a FM
 * Cache some data from Renogy Rover that won't be updated
 * Create Arduino program to simulate MATE or Rover

 ### Completed TODO:
 * Provide option/configuration for multiple MATEs (maybe using multiple databases with an id at the end? i.e.: solarthing-1, solarthing-2 or commands-1, commands-2)
     * Done by using fragmented packets.
 Will be stored in the same database but uses InstancePackets to indicate source and fragment ids
+* Add field to MX Status Packet to indicate whether it supports dailyAH and field to indicate the version of the MX or if it is a FM
+* Create a PacketHandler that saves json data to a file location that can be easily accessed using a Apache web server
+* Add better logging with timestamps